BYOL for Audio: Exploring Pre-trained General-purpose Audio Representations: Introduction

 The following summarizes our contributions:

 \begin{itemize} \item We propose Bootstrap Your Own Latent (BYOL) for Audio (BYOL-A, pronounced "viola").
-BYOL-A learns representations robust to the perturbations of sounds. \item We also propose to combine statistics of frequency- and channel-wise, local, and global features in the global pooling operation in the BYOL-A encoder to provide multiple aspects of information. \item We validate our hypotheses in experiments: Comparison with the conventional state-of-the-art models shows that BYOL-A outperforms them on some tasks and provides the best average performance.
-Extensive ablation experiments clarify the contributions of BYOL-A components. \item We make our evaluations comparable with a wide variety of eleven representations from eight public audio pre-trained models by conducting a comprehensive benchmarking on ten general audio tasks. \item We make our code available online\footnote{\url{https://github.com/nttcslab/byol-a} -- To reviewers, this repository is currently for our previous paper.
-We will update the contents for this paper after the review process.} for reproducibility and to foster progress in future studies. \end{itemize}
+BYOL-A learns representations robust to the perturbations of sounds, and its encoder combines statistics of local and global features to provide multiple aspects of information. \item We make a new benchmark that evaluates generalizability on diverse audio tasks. \item We demonstrate the generalizability and effectiveness of our method using the benchmark while comparing ours with eleven representations extracted from the conventional state-of-the-art models. \item We conduct intensive ablation studies to clarify the contributions of the BYOL-A framework, augmentations, and encoder network architecture. \item We make our code available online\footnote{\url{https://github.com/nttcslab/byol-a}} for reproducibility and to foster progress in future studies. \end{itemize}

-Fig. \ref{fig:scenario} describes BYOL-A representation learning scenario and the encoder components.
-BYOL-A pre-trains the encoder to transform the input to representations robust to data augmentations, and the global pooling in the encoder combines multiple aspects of features.
+Fig. \ref{fig:scenario} describes the BYOL-A representation learning scenario and feature calculation on the encoder.
+BYOL-A pre-trains the encoder to transform the input into representations robust to data augmentations, and its encoder combines statistics of local and global features to provide multiple aspects of information.
 As a result, representations should become robust and multi-aspect for serving various needs of audio task settings.